richardsonlima/richardsonlima/README.md

 In a world that often demands narrow specialization, I embrace the paradox of being a generalist with the precision of a specialist.
 Curiosity drives me: a restless pursuit of knowledge that knows no boundaries.
 My mind thrives on connections, weaving ideas across disciplines into a coherent whole.

 My path is shaped by a daily commitment to elevate potential across intellectual, academic, leadership, psychomotor, and artistic realms.
-It is not merely about being more; it is about seeing more—tracing the hidden threads that bind seemingly disparate domains.
+It is not merely about being more; it is about seeing more tracing the hidden threads that bind seemingly disparate domains.

 ---